Esri/pyprt/index.md

 ## Installation

-Simply run `pip install pyprt` in your desired Python environment or `conda install -c esri-rd-zurich pyprt` in a Conda environment.
+Simply run `pip install pyprt` in your desired Python environment or `conda install -c esri pyprt` in a Conda environment.
 Then use `import pyprt` in your scripts.

 ## Examples